jlevy/pdiffjson/README.md

-# pdiffjson
+# pjson and pdiffjson

-- [`pdiffjson`](pdiffjson) is a simple bash script that’s non-obvious and useful enough more developers should have it at their fingertips.
+- [`pjson`](pjson) and [`pdiffjson`](pdiffjson) are simple bash scripts that are useful (and non-obvious) enough more developers should have them at their fingertips.
-  It simply combines `jq`, `diff`, `colordiff`, and `less` to normalize and then diff.
+  They simply combine `jq`, `diff`, `colordiff`, and `less` to normalize, display, and diff JSON.
 - Not a fancy web UI or a library.
-  Just the simplest and fastest way to get clear, pretty-printed, colored diffs of JSON files on a console.
+  Just **the simplest and fastest way to format, display, and diff JSON** directly from the command line.
-  Ignores all irrelevant whitespace and key ordering on collections objects (and ordering on arrays altogether, if you like) only shows you significant differences.
+- `pjson` normalizes, colorizes, and displays one file or stdin. `pdiffjson` normalizes and displays a colorizied diff of any two files.
+- Display and diff both ignore all non-semantic differences in formatting and whitespace.
+  Only significant differences are shown in diff output.
+  The ordering of keys on collections objects is always ignored, as it should be, by sorting keys.
+There’s an option to sort arrays, too, to allow unordered comparison of lists.
 - Works on large files other tools barf on, thanks to `jq`’s speed.
-- Shows context around each difference in a customizable way, thanks to `diff`.
+- Diff shows context around each change, thanks to `diff`.
 - Scrollable and searchable output (use space, `/`), thanks to `less`.
 - Installs quickly anywhere, thanks to `npm`.
-- Extra bonus [`pjson`](pjson) command that colorizes and pretty-prints only.
 - *The feature list is longer than the code!*
   🤯😀